fosspost/notes.fosspost.org/displayservers/wayland.md

 ### Description

 A lot of applications still don't work natively on Wayland.
-For this, you need to run those applications using Xorg backend (or Xwayland layer).
+For this, you need to run those applications using Xorg backend.

 Some apps may never work on Wayland because of this.
 They may require Xorg backend.